true-brains/react-ui-generator/README.md

-# core
+# react-ui-generator

-Core module for react-ui-generator
+Set of libraries and tools for generation React-based UI from metadata.